ericmuench/KotlinUtils/README.md

 when Background-Action is over.

 CAUTION: Set the mainDispatcher to another value than Dispatchers.Main when you are not operating on Android

+## KotlinCoreExtensions
+This file contains useful extensions for Null-Handling, Casting and Strings.